Capital One Platinum Credit Card vs. Capital One QuicksilverOne Cash Rewards Credit Card: Good for Average Credit, But is One Better?

 Both the Capital One Platinum and QuicksilverOne are good options if you have average credit.
 But if you have good or excellent credit, you could qualify for additional credit cards with better features and benefits.

-The Citi Double Cash® Card earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+The Citi Double Cash® Card earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 It also has a welcome bonus: Earn $200 in cash back after you spend $1,500 on purchases in the first 6 months of account opening.
 This bonus offer will be fulfilled as 20,000 ThankYou® points, which can be redeemed for $200 cash back.
 This earning rate beats out what’s available on most cashback rewards cards and you get a $0 annual fee.
 Learn more about this card in our Citi Double Cash Card review.

 The Capital One Quicksilver Cash Rewards Credit Card offers an early spend cash bonus: Earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
 Cardholders also get 1.5% cash back on every purchase, every day; and 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply).
 This is the same rate you’ll find on the QuicksilverOne, but the Quicksilver has a $0 annual fee.
 It also comes with a 0% intro APR for 15 months (then 19.99% - 29.99% (variable) APR) on new purchases.
 Learn more about this card in our Capital One Quicksilver Cash Rewards review.